FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task1_1_Introduction_to_Kubernetes_Security.md

   - Layer 4 traffic to Pod
   - Layer 7 traffic to Pod

-- Egress traffic from Pod to Cluster External traffic - South Bound
+- Egress traffic from Pod to Cluster External traffic(with Multus) - South Bound
   - POD traffic to Internet
+  - POD traffic to Enterprise internal application , such as Database in the same VPC

+- Egress traffic from Pod to Cluster External traffic(with Multus) - South Bound
+  - POD traffic to Internet
   - POD traffic to Enterprise internal, such as Database in the same VPC

-- Pod to Pod traffic - East-West
+- Pod to Pod traffic - East-West (with Multus)
   - Pod to Pod via Pod IP address
-  - Pod to Pod via ClusterIP svc address/domain

 ### Clean up